Thursday, August 29, 2024

 Without being reconnected to the source of love and life, we run out of gas (love and life, etc.).

-But when we are connected and plugged in to the Source of love, life, and all things we can become an unlimited resource because we are plugged into the unlimited supply.
+But when we are connected and plugged into the Source of love, life, and all things, we can become an unlimited resource because we are plugged into the unlimited supply.

 "For you know the grace of our Lord Jesus Christ, that though he was rich, yet for your sake he became poor, so that you by his poverty might become rich...